 Additionally, do you have physical limitations that will keep your goal from being achievable?
 Do you need to pull in additional resources and people to get the goal accomplished?

 Adjust your goals as needed to ensure they’re achievable.
+Make sure they are.

 When setting goals, make sure the goals are relevant to your current needs.
 Do your goals make sense in the broader scheme of your life?